drpaj12/LetsPlay_FLC2025_MiamiUniversity/INDIVIDUAL_FOLDERS/jamie/MY_EXPERIMENT_AI_RESULTS/improved-outline_cafe_baras.md

 - You might need to serve a customer for 0 coins sometimes
 - If a customer wants multiple of the same food, you need that many in your cafe
 - Decor doesn't earn coins when serving, only foods do
+- Explain the scoring mechanics clearly - card points, regulars (4 points each), special guests (6 points each), and points for remaining coins
+- Mention any special scoring conditions on cards (points per tea variety, etc.)

 ## 10. Begin Play & Coach During First Round
 - Guide players through their first turns